esphome/esphome-docs/components/api.rst

 "<NODE_NAME>.local" or the IP address of the unit in the "Host" field.

 The ESPHome native API is based on a custom TCP protocol using protocol buffers.
-You can find the protocol data structure definitions here: https://github.com/esphome/esphome/blob/dev/esphome/components/api/api.proto A Python library that implements this protocol is `aioesphomeapi <https://github.com/esphome/aioesphomeapi>`__.
+You can find the protocol data structure definitions here: `api.proto <https://github.com/esphome/esphome/blob/dev/esphome/components/api/api.proto>`__
+A Python library that implements this protocol is `aioesphomeapi <https://github.com/esphome/aioesphomeapi>`__.

 .. code-block:: yaml